-Whereas, use of high deductible health plans have become commonplace in recent years, and their use has helped health care costs to be less than what they otherwise would have been; and
+Whereas, use of high deductible health plans have become commonplace in recent years, and their use has helped health care costs to be less than what they otherwise would have been;

-Whereas, Congress wishes to eliminate tax subsidies for health insurance that is not high deductible health insurance, so as to maximize competition in the health care industry without causing potential catastrophic loss to anyone, with the resulting price decreases helping all health care patients, including Medicare beneficiaries.
+Whereas, Congress wishes to eliminate tax subsidies for health insurance that is not high deductible health insurance, so as to maximize competition in the health care industry without causing potential catastrophic loss to anyone, with the resulting price decreases helping all health care patients, including Medicare beneficiaries; and

+Whereas, Congress wishes to create incentive for individuals to be cost-conscious consumers of health care services, and thus wishes to add a minimum 25 percent co-insurance requirement to high deductible health plans, while also providing that if the minimum co-insurance provision of a high deductible plan is 50 percent or more, then no deductible need exist.

 Therefore, in order to help achieve the objectives outlined above, Congress hereby amends The Social Security Act, 42 U.S.C. § 301 et seq. (the “Act”), and the Internal Revenue Code, 26 U.S.C. § 1 et seq. (the “Code”), as follows.